its5Q/izabela-engines/README.md

 5. Select any voice from the list.
 6. Enjoy your local and free TTS!

-## 🔧 Available Engines
+## Available Engines

 Currently implemented engines:

 - **[Kokoro](https://github.com/hexgrad/kokoro)** - A high-quality TTS engine with natural-sounding speech.
 Works well for longer sentences and sometimes struggles on shorter ones.
-Has voices for English, French, Spanish, Hindi, Italian, Brazilian Portugese, Japanese and Chinese, but languages other than English vary wildly in quality.
+  **Supported languages**: English, French, Spanish, Hindi, Italian, Brazilian Portugese, Japanese and Chinese, but languages other than English vary wildly in quality.
+  Doesn't require any additional setup, the model with all voices is downloaded automatically on first startup.

 More local engines are planned in the future, contributions are welcome!